 What is a Landscape Designer?

-A Landscape-Design-Build firm is a company that employs Landscape Architects and/or Landscape Designers while at the same time being the company that installs the design that it creates with their clients.
+A Landscape-Design-Build firm is a company that employs Landscape Architects and/or Landscape Designers while at the same time being the company that installs the design that it creates with its clients.

-As opposed to “design-bid-build”, design-build involves a single point of areas such as communication, creativity, installation, overall dollars, design, and supervision.
+A “Design-Build” company uses a single point of contact for communication, creativity, installation, budget, design, and crew supervision.
 This process also creates and encourages a more client collaborative design process between the design and construction aspects than the design-bid-build way of doing business.
 Another advantage is that it minimizes risks for the homeowner and reduces the construction delivery schedule by overlapping the design phase and construction phase of a project.

 The Design-Build Institute of America (DBIA) was formed in 1993 and its membership is composed of design and construction industry professionals.
 The organization promotes the value of design-build project delivery and teaches the effective integration of design and construction services to ensure success for clients and design and construction professionals.
-The values of the institute, which we at teamG7 share, are:
+The values of the Institute, which we share, are:

-Other advantages to the Design-Build approach to a project are higher quality, singular responsibility, decreased administrative burden and reduced litigation claims.
-For example, design-builders meet performance needs and not minimum design requirements.
-The design-bid- builder way of doing business, by its nature, focuses on the dollar aspect or the “low bidder” from both the client and the contractor’s perspective thus delivering a dollar driven design rather than a client personality-driven design.
-This is not to say that the design-build client is not concerned about money because we all are but to this type of client the design and what it represents to them is more important.
-The money or the investment is a means to an end rather than the “end all.”
-To the design-builder type of client “relationship” and trust takes precedence over elements and dollars.
+Other advantages to the Design-Build approach are higher quality, singular responsibility, decreased administrative burden and reduced litigation claims.
+For example, design-builders meet performance needs — not minimum design requirements.
+The design-bid-builder way of doing business, by its nature, focuses on the budget or the “low bidder” from both the client and the contractor’s perspective thus delivering a budgetary design rather than a client personality-driven design.
+This is not to say that the design-build client is not concerned about money because we all are — but to this type of client, the design and what it represents to them is more important.
+The money (or the investment) is a means to an end rather than the “end-all.”
+To the design-builder type of client — the relationship and trust take precedence over landscape elements and budget.